 Concrete is very versatile material.
 It can be cast in place with or without reinforcement.
 It can also be precast or prestressed in order to achieve the required strength.
-In order to achieve the required strength.
-There is the need of proper understanding of its behavior and constituents that are making the concrete.
+In order to achieve the required strength there is the need of proper understanding of its behavior and constituents that are making the concrete.
 Any type of negligence in any of its phase like placement, design & maintenance can lead towards its deterioration and finally it will not be able to perform its intended functions.
-Some of the causes that can take towards the deterioration of concrete are:
+Some of the factors that can cause the deterioration of concrete are:

 - Accidental loading

 - Chemical reaction like sulfate attack, alkali carbonate reactions, alkali silica reactions etc

 - Poor construction detailing